 .
 This comes from your heart misfiring electrical impulses that result in an irregular or fast rhythm.

-- Premature ventricular complex, or PVCs: This abnormal electrical impulse arises from the ventricle, causing the heart to beat earlier than expected.
+Premature ventricular complex, or PVCs.
+Your heart fires an abnormal electrical impulse, causing an early heartbeat.
 Usually, the heart returns to its normal rhythm right away.

-- Ventricular fibrillation: Electrical impulses arise from the ventricles in a fast and disordered sequence.
-The resulting uncoordinated contractions cause the heart to lose its ability to beat and pump blood.
-The condition usually causes fainting and collapse, and is fatal if not treated immediately.
+Ventricular fibrillation.-Electrical impulses arise in a fast and disordered sequence, causing your heart to lose its ability to beat and pump blood.
+This typically causes a cardiac arrest.

 Supraventricular arrhythmias.
 These are more common and are generally temporary and often not serious.
 They can, though, be uncomfortable.